BASIS OF PRESENTATION AND ACCOUNTING POLICY (Policy)

 Trade Receivables.
 Customers are primarily international, independent and major integrated exploration, development and production companies, third party helicopter operators and the U.S. government.
 Customers are typically granted credit on a short-term basis, and related credit risks are considered minimal.
 The Company routinely reviews its trade receivables and makes provisions for probable doubtful accounts; however, those provisions are estimates.
 Actual results could differ from those estimates, and those differences may be material.

 |New Accounting Standards

-In August 2018, the FASB issued ASU-2018-13, “Fair Value Measurements” (ASU No.2018-13, update to topic ASC-820), providing guidance for the changes in unrealized gains and losses for the period included in other comprehensive income for recurring Level 3 fair value measurements held at the end of the reporting period, and the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
+In August 2018, the FASB issued ASU No. 2018-13, “Fair Value Measurements” (ASU No. 2018-13, update to topic ASC-820), providing guidance for the changes in unrealized gains and losses for the period included in other comprehensive income for recurring Level 3 fair value measurements held at the end of the reporting period, and the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements.
 For certain unobservable inputs, an entity may disclose other quantitative information (such as the median or arithmetic average) in lieu of the weighted average if the entity determines that other quantitative information would be a more reasonable and rational method to reflect the distribution of unobservable inputs used to develop Level 3 fair value measurements.
-ASU-2018-13 will be effective for interim and annual periods beginning December 15, 2019.
-The Company has not adopted ASU-2018-13 and believes such adoption will not have a material impact on its consolidated financial statements.
+ASU No. 2018-13 will be effective for interim and annual periods beginning after December 15, 2019.
+The Company has not adopted ASU No. 2018-13 and believes such adoption will not have a material impact on its consolidated financial statements.